Blockchain Enterprise Systems Graduate Certificate

 - Blockchain Enterprise Systems Certificate: Begin in May, finish in May (11 months)

 Yes.
 Each program involves 3 required courses and 1 elective.
 If an alternate elective is desired, you may consult the program advisor.

 Yes, access to a computer and a high-speed internet connection is required for all courses in the program.
 A laptop will be required for in-class exercises in some courses.
 A web cam, headset, and microphone will be required for synchronous online class meetings.

 - Business Analytics Certificate: July 1st

-Students entering our certificate programs are expected to have: an undergraduate degree from a 4-year institution experience using Microsoft Windows and Office (Word, Excel, Access) software aptitude and passion for learning and working with technology
+Students entering our certificate programs are expected to have: an undergraduate degree from a 4-year institution; experience using Microsoft Windows and Office (Word, Excel, Access) software; and an aptitude and passion for learning and working with technology